confluentinc/librdkafka/CONTRIBUTING.md

 ## Parentheses

-Don't assume the reader knows C operator precedence by heart for complex statements, add parentheses to ease readability.
+Don't assume the reader knows C operator precedence by heart for complex statements, add parentheses to ease readability and make the intent clear.

 ## ifdef hell